 Ways to Whiten

 In general, there are three ways to whiten your teeth: at the dentist by a professional, with a store-bought kit, or a do-it-yourself remedy using items you probably already have.

 In a professional bleaching, you make an appointment with a dental professional and go in to the office for your treatment.
 Appointments can last anywhere from 30-90 minutes and it often takes multiple appointments to complete the process.
 Bleaching is usually done by laser treatment, in which a bleaching gel is applied to teeth and then a laser is used to activate the gel.
 Professional bleachings typically cost anywhere between $500-$1000.

-There are many different types of kits that are available at drugstores to purchase and perform at home.
+There are many different types of kits to purchase and perform at home.
 These include: